 CBS to buy troubled Australian broadcaster Ten Network

-CANBERRA, Australia (AP) — Troubled Australian television broadcaster Ten Network will be sold to U.S. giant CBS Corp. subject to approval of Australia’s foreign ownership regulator, the Australian company’s administrator said on Monday.
+CANBERRA, Australia (AP) — Troubled Australian television broadcaster Ten Network will be sold to U.S. giant CBS Corp. subject to regulatory approval of foreign ownership, the Sydney-based company’s administrator said on Monday.

-CBS is the biggest creditor of Australia’s third most popular three-to-air commercial TV network that went into voluntary administration in June.
+CBS is the biggest creditor of Australia’s third most popular free-to-air commercial TV network that went into voluntary administration in June.

 The sale is subject to conditions including approval by Australia’s Foreign Investment Review Board, KordaMentha said.